Let’s face it, after a challenging few years for everyone’s personal finances, it hasn’t been easy to prioritise saving for retirement.

 There’s no right or wrong to this, it’s about what’s right for you.
 And the chances are you probably don’t know what you’d want to do until you’re nearer retirement age.

-But it’s another reason to prioritise saving into a pension now if you can, so you can have more financial flexibility in future.
+But it’s another reason to prioritise saving into a pension now if you can, so you could have more financial flexibility in future.

 4. It really is worth paying into a pension